-Amy Coney Barrett political views are ambiguous but she is a Trump-appointed judge who will be hearing a case of intense interest to women’s rights activists and parents: Roe v.
+Amy Coney Barrett’s political views are ambiguous.
+Still, she is a Trump-appointed judge who will be hearing a case of intense interest to women’s rights activists and parents: Roe v.
 Wade.
-Her political views are largely unknown but she has been nominated by President Donald Trump which should tell you all you need to know about her position on reproductive rights.
+Her political views are largely unknown, but she has been nominated by President Donald Trump, which should tell you all you need to know about her position on reproductive rights.

 The nomination of Amy Coney Barrett is a confirmation that the Supreme Court will have more conservative decisions.
 The opponents of her nomination are concerned with how she would affect abortion rights and LGBTQ+ rights in America.
-This article goes into detail about some of her opinions on these topics, as well as other important stances she has taken.
+This article details some of her opinions on these topics and other vital stances she has taken.

 “Courts have a vital responsibility to enforce the rule of law, which is critical to a free society.
 But courts are not designed to solve every problem or right every wrong in our public life.
 The government’s policy decisions and value judgments must be made by the political branches elected by and accountable to them.
 The public should not expect courts to do so, and courts should not try”, said Amy Barrett in her opening statement on Monday.

-The first hearing day mainly comprised opening statements from 22 members of the senate committee, and no questions were asked from Barret.
+- The first hearing day mainly comprised opening statements from 22 senate committee members, and no questions were asked from Barret.